 Constructing a meaningful narrative in a fixed environment.

 As a society, we often avoid honest and open conversations about difficult subject matters like race, privilege, social exclusion and urban violence.
-For our senior capstone, students from Carnegie Mellon School of Design are engaging with and working with members of the greater Hazelwood neighborhood of Pittsburgh, PA to better understand how losses affect the identity of a community and how, in the aftermath of loss, memory of place changes overtime.
-Our goal is to understand how these types of inequalities result in misunderstanding, racism, and loss of social capital.
+For our senior capstone, students from Carnegie Mellon School of Design engaged with and worked with members of the greater Hazelwood neighborhood of Pittsburgh, PA to better understand how losses affect the identity of a community and how, in the aftermath of loss, memory of place changes overtime.
+Our goal was to understand how these types of inequalities result in misunderstanding, racism, and loss of social capital.

 Role Systems thinking, research, experience design, interaction design, visual design, rapid prototyping

-Ultimately, we hope to create a meaningful narrative in a fixed environment that helps individuals convey the voices of forgotten lives, hopes, and dreams.
+Ultimately, our aim was to create a meaningful narrative in a fixed environment that helps individuals convey the voices of forgotten lives, hopes, and dreams.